TacImpulse/ultimate-voice-bridge/README.md

 ### 4. 🎤 Start Using the Voice Bridge
 1. **Open**: http://localhost:3000
+2. **Choose Your Experience**:
+   - **🎤 Voice Recorder**: Traditional voice-to-text-to-voice workflow
+   - **🎭 Voice Clone Studio**: Create and test custom AI voices
+3. **Voice Recorder Features**:
-2. **Select Model**: Choose your preferred LLM from the dropdown
+   - Select Model: Choose your preferred LLM from the dropdown
-3. **Upload Files**: Drag & drop images/documents, set primary file
+   - Upload Files: Drag & drop images/documents, set primary file
-4. **Voice Input**: Use 🎤 button in text area or main voice recorder
+   - Voice Input: Use 🎤 button in text area or main voice recorder
-5. **Process**: Click "Process with AI" and enjoy full audio controls
+   - Process: Click "Process with AI" and enjoy full audio controls
+4. **Voice Clone Studio Features**:
+   - Create New Voice Clone: Give it a name and description
+   - Record/Import Audio: Use microphone or drag & drop audio files (WAV, FLAC, MP3)
+   - Auto-transcribe: Whisper STT automatically transcribes your audio
+   - Advanced Editor: Trim audio with waveform visualization and precise controls
+   - Train Voice: Submit to VibeVoice-Large for voice clone creation
+   - Test Voice: Generate speech using your custom AI voice
-6. **Control**: Use spacebar, escape, and audio controls as needed
+5. **Control**: Use spacebar, escape, and audio controls as needed

 ## 📱 Usage Guide